-Main topics covered in this part of CBSE Class 9 Science, Matter in Our Surroundings: Chapter Notes, are:
+Main topics covered in this part of CBSE Class 9 Science Chapter Is Matter Around Us Pure Notes, are:

 These chapter notes are prepared by the subject experts to discuss every important topic from the chapter.
 In between these notes you can try the questions asked from the discussed set of topics.
 These questions will help you to track your preparation level and get a hold on the subject.